Manor Farm nature reserve

 Setting up home

-There’s something to enjoy seeing all year round at Manor Farm, but a highlight is during nest building season in the spring, when swans and little grebes are on the pond, and nuthatches are in the woods.
+There's something to enjoy all year round at Manor Farm, but nest building season in the spring is a highlight, when swans and little grebes are on the pond, and nuthatches call in the woods.

 Directions